 The marketing authorization holder shall submit the name and contact details of the QPPV/LSR to EDA.
-Changes to this information shall be submitted immediately to EDA as a nomination and/or denomination letters.
+Changes to this information shall be submitted immediately to EDA as a nomination and de-nomination letters.

 The QPPV/LSR position is a fulltime job.
 The duties of the QPPV/LSR shall be defined in a job description.
 The appointed person shall be fully dedicated to his job as a QPPV/LSR.
-The hierarchical relationship of the QPPV/LSR shall be defined in an organizational chart together with those of other managerial and supervisory staff.
+The hierarchical relationship of the QPPV/LSR shall be defined in an organizational chart together with those of other managerial and supervisory staff (QPPV/LSR shall report directly to CEO/General Manager/Medical director)